Cancel anytime

 Ideal Investor Profile

-Investors seeking focused exposure to the cybersecurity sector and those who believe in the long-term growth potential of cybersecurity solutions.
+Investors seeking targeted exposure to the cybersecurity sector and those who believe in the long-term growth potential of cybersecurity solutions.

 Market Risk

-BUG is suitable for long-term investors with a moderate to high risk tolerance who understand the nuances of the cybersecurity sector.
+Best suited for long-term investors with a high-risk tolerance who are looking to capitalize on the growth of the cybersecurity industry.

 Summary